PracticalAutomationBuilds/hydroponics-monitor/docs/installation.md

 The examples in this guide assume that the Raspberry Pi is being prepared and administered from a **Windows computer using PowerShell**.

-Commands shown as `powershell` are run on the Windows computer.
-Commands shown as `bash` are run on the Raspberry Pi after connecting by SSH.

 Linux and macOS users can follow the same general procedure using their system terminal, although local file paths and some command syntax may differ.

 ## Requirements